-She explained: “Infants are always looking at you; you’re a role model to them.
+“Infants are always looking at you; you’re a role model to them.
 You need to keep communicating with them to keep the environment lively and engagement strong.
 So if your face is always sad, or you don’t smile, it will definitely affect the infants under your care as they will be able to sense it.”

 She decided to give Teacher Nisa an opportunity.
 Teacher Nisa then started work at the centre.
 At the same time, she studied part-time to attain an Advanced Certificate in Early Years (ACEY), which qualified her to teach children between two months to three years old.

 Ms Cheah’s decision proved to be a good one.
 Parents like Madam Nurshellyza, whose son is under Teacher Nisa’s care, are impressed by Teacher Nisa’s passion and attention to detail.